-[Note: For my Waterfalls pages, I’m using the town designation used by the Connecticut Waterfalls 2013 guidebook.
-Because sometimes it’s fun.
-But not really now, except it notes that they are “south of Burlington,” which would mean Bristol.
-And they are not in Bristol, I promise.
-Anyway, these falls are as far away from the visitor’s center as possible, which means you need to hike over a mile to get to them.
-Good.]
+The Connecticut Waterfalls 2013 guidebook notes that these falls are “south of Burlington,” which would mean Bristol.
+They are not in Bristol, I promise.
+Anyway, these falls are as far away from the Sessions Woods visitor’s center as possible, which means you need to hike over a mile to get to them.
+And that’s good.]

 My comment above isn’t a knock on Bristol at all.
 It’s more of a, “Hey, this really great and scenic wildlife management area is mere minutes up Route 69 from downtown Bristol and I think that’s really great.”

 And Sessions Woods IS pretty great.
 Other than the confounding fact that the nature center isn’t open on weekends, the trails are great for families and they all provide educational signage along the way.
 They have a bunch of events throughout the year and I highly recommend you make this place part of your life.

 (There’s a little kid in the picture above, which I think it pretty cool – because you’d never notice him if I didn’t tell you.)

 It’s a been a big part of my life for a few reasons.
 The nature center, the Tunxis Trail system snakes through here, the Burlington Trail Master Challenge is a thing in town, these falls, an observation tower… big fan… big fan of Sessions Woods.

 The waterfall is found down a short but steep spur trail off of the main Beaver Dam Trail (which is really a dirt road).
 I just read this on another site: “This is one of the most rewarding easy hikes in the entire state.”